Argentina asks to defer power payments to Brazil's Petrobras, sources say

 Two Brazilian sources said Petrobras is weighing the request.
 An Argentine source confirmed the government had made the request to Petrobras, which supplies electricity to Argentina from power plants in Brazil.

+Petrobras CEO Jean Paul Prates also participated in the meeting, O Globo reported.

+Lula and Fernandez are expected to meet again on Tuesday at a gathering of the Mercosur trade bloc in Puerto Iguazu, Argentina.

-(Reporting by Marta Nogueira and Rodrigo Viga Gaier in Rio de Janeiro; Walter Bianchi in Buenos Aires and Letícia Fucuchima in São Paulo; Writing by Ana Mano; Editing by Brad Haynes and Jonathan Oatis)
+(Reporting by Marta Nogueira and Rodrigo Viga Gaier in Rio de Janeiro; Walter Bianchi in Buenos Aires and Letícia Fucuchima in São Paulo; Writing by Ana Mano; Editing by Brad Haynes, Jonathan Oatis and Sonali Paul)

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))